 Flow cytometry class (8 hours/week/6 weeks)

-This techniques-based class is taught by a BD Biosciences, Inc. instructor.
+This techniques-based class is taught by an specialized instructor.
 Students design multi-color flow cytometry experiments, to characterize immune cells, stem cells, and analyze signaling pathways.
 They acquire skills on Canto and LSRII, and sort with Aria flow cytometers.
 Data is analyzed with FlowJo in a 24-station computer lab at SJSU.

 Graduate writing seminar